Life Outside the Classroom

-At St. Stephen’s, what happens outside the classroom is just as important as what happens inside.
+At St. Stephen’s in Austin TX, what happens outside the classroom is just as important as what happens inside.
 From athletics, to travel abroad, to student clubs and organizations, our students engage in activities that shape well-rounded individuals, bring the school community together, and connect kids to the world at large.

 Physical activity plays a key role in student life, whether through recreational or competitive athletics.
 Our students participate in team and individual sports at some of the finest facilities in the Southwest.
 St. Stephen’s fields teams in football, baseball, field hockey, track basketball, tennis, golf, volleyball, cross-country, lacrosse, soccer and swimming, with teams competing in the Southwest Preparatory Conference.